nikahmadz/Functional-Javascript/README.md

 # Functional Javascript
-Collections of methods written in Javascript using functional approach.
+Collections of methods written in Javascript using **functional approach**.

 ## Methods
 - [See all methods](methods)